persevie/grimoire-css/README.md

 ---

 **Grimoire CSS** is a comprehensive CSS system engine crafted in Rust, <br /> focusing on unmatched flexibility, reusable dynamic styling, and optimized performance for every environment.
+Whether you need filesystem-based CSS generation or pure in-memory processing, Grimoire CSS adapts to your needs without compromising on performance or features.

 <br/>
 </div>